 Online Activities for team building and fun

 Even we don’t like the word “team building” for such activities – it has its application here.
 A well chosen online activity serves the goal of giving your team memory-making experiences they can share no matter how far apart they are.
 Strategically designed virtual team building activities provide communication while reinforcing a shared team identity.
-These activities can also mitigate the engagement-draining challenges of a remote or distributed workforce.
+These activities can also mitigate the engagement-draining challenges of a remote or distributed workforce (see also: Remote Teams Management for Beginners).

 3.1 Virtual Happy Hour